 If you'd like to support us and get something great in return, check out our PDF OSCE Checklist Booklet containing over 100 OSCE checklists in PDF format.

 Table of Contents

-Contraceptive counselling often features in OSCEs and therefore it’s important to be familiar with the various types of contraception available.
-This article focuses on counselling patients regarding the contraceptive implant (also referred to as simply “the implant”) including the common questions patients ask, the answers you’ll be expected to articulate and how best to structure the consultation overall.
+Contraceptive counselling often features in OSCEs and it’s therefore important to be familiar with the various types of contraception available.
+This article focuses on counselling patients about the contraceptive implant (also referred to as simply “the implant”) including the common questions patients ask, the answers you’ll be expected to articulate and how best to structure the consultation.

-Explore the reasons why the patient wants the implant
+Explore the reasons why the patient wants the contraceptive implant.

 It’s also important to clarify the patient’s expectations of the implant because if these are unrealistic, other forms of contraception may be better able to meet their needs.

 Explore what the patient currently understands about the implant:

 “What do you already know about the contraceptive implant?”

 Ask if the patient has any concerns about the implant:

 “Is there anything that worries you about the contraceptive implant?”